 Road Trip Guide: Driving Breaks

 Once you’ve figured out your final destination, nightly stops, and accommodations, you need to decide what you want to do along the way.
 Remember, you are only in the planning stages so give yourself several options.
 You might decide to make changes before you book anything if you can’t fit in some of your choices.
 We had really wanted to go to a carnival museum in Alabama.
-Unfortunately, on the days we passed through it wasn’t going to be open so we decided to skip it.
+Unfortunately, on the days we passed through it wasn’t going to be open.
+We decided to skip it rather than derail the rest of our plans.
 Likewise, we wanted to go on a shrimping boat in Biloxi.
 However, it was full so we went to the beach instead.

 Estimate driving time between nightly stops

 I cannot stress this enough.
-You may like museums, but after 7 days of seeing museums every where you stop, you will be ready to go home.
+You may like museums, but after 7 days of seeing museums every where you stop, you will never want to look at another artifact or piece of art again.
 Mix it up.
 If you like adventure include some outdoor activities such as spelunking, camping, or parasailing.
 If you like nightlife, find unique places to go where you won’t have to drive back to your hotel.
 Hosts at some Airbnbs will offer to drop you off and pick you up at local spots for free or a small fee.

 Remember, if you plan on going out every night you will not be able to see much the next day.
 Take some nights off!
 Include time for relaxing.
 For instance lie on the beach.
 Stay at a place with a spa.
 Schedule a massage.
 Stay somewhere where you can cook a romantic dinner or enjoy a sunset.